josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 Landing on planetary bodies is hard, and as we've [observed](https://spacenews.com/im-1-lunar-lander-tipped-over-on-its-side/) [recently](https://www.pbs.org/newshour/science/japans-1st-moon-lander-has-hit-its-target-but-it-appears-to-be-upside-down), GN&C is often the limiting factor.
 In this post, I tried to provide the surprisingly simple intuition behind SCP and the ways it can seemingly magically solve difficult problems with blinding speed.
 If you're interested in landing rockets, I'd urge you to play around with [the code](https://github.com/josh-holder/nanoSCP) and get a feel for the power and limitations of these methods - to become an interplanetary species, there is still much work to be done in this area.

 Many thanks to Sam Buckner for consulting on this post - The ACL at the University of Washington has some of the world's foremost researchers on this topic.
+For a more rigorous introduction to SCP (and lossless convexification, which I didn't cover in this paper), I would recommend [this fantastic tutorial article](https://arxiv.org/pdf/2106.09125.pdf).

 [^1]: Note that while I've worked on GN&C control software on the Orion spacecraft at NASA and for satellites at SpaceX, I've never worked directly on the landing problem at SpaceX or any other company.
 As such, take this information with a grain of salt.
 [^2]: OK, [I said "relatively"](https://en.wikipedia.org/wiki/Quaternion)...